yozzozo/barrier-headless/README.md

 I've read on some forums, that running barrier as service with root privileges is dangerous.
 So use at own risk.

 ## More Info
 I'm no linux expert.
-I just customized what I found over at @hiskamk's repo.
+I just customized what I found over at [hishamk](https://github.com/hishamk/)'s repo.
 For more technical details, please visit his repository.

 # Setup steps
 1. `apt update`